 Who would have thought a pickup truck — even a midsize one — would wind up on a low-cost-to-own list?
 Actually, the Nissan Frontier King Cab S is six spots farther down the list.

 Here’s how a couple of trucks made the cut: an extremely low rate of depreciation.
-Although the Nissan Versa’s purchase price is about half that of Tacoma, its $8,628 depreciation cost is more than Tacoma’s $8,199.
+Although the Nissan Versa’s purchase price is about half that of Toyota Tacoma SR, its $8,628 depreciation cost is more than Tacoma’s $8,199.

 A 159-horsepower, 2.7-liter, four-cylinder engine sends output to the rear wheels by way of a six-speed automatic transmission.
 Air conditioning, eight air bags, hill-start assist, rearview camera, and power windows and door locks are standard, as is an integrated GoPro windshield mount.